On #MeToo, Americans More Divided By Party Than Gender

 "According to our research, when there's a conflict between gender and party, party wins," she says.
 "That's what going to drive [people's] attitudes."

-Indeed the surveys show nearly twice as many Republican women (47 percent compared to 26 percent of Dems) worry that a man they care about will be unfairly accused of sexual assault.
+Indeed, the surveys show nearly twice as many Republican women (47 percent compared to 26 percent of Democrats) worry that a man they care about will be unfairly accused of sexual assault.

 Has the movement gone too far?

 One of the most stark partisan divides is whether the #MeToo movement has gone too far.
 Overall, 43 percent say it has.
-But broken down by party, that includes three-quarters of Republicans compared to less than one quarter of Dems.
+But broken down by party, that includes three-quarters of Republicans compared to less than one quarter of Democrats.
 The split reflects a backlash to the #MeToo movement that's been growing since the recent controversy around now-Supreme Court Justice Brett Kavanaugh, whose nomination was threatened by accusations of sexual misconduct.

 Loading...

-President Trump has helped bolster the backlash, with recent comments like "it's a very scary time for young men in America" because "somebody could accuse you of something and you're automatically guilty."
+President Trump has helped bolster the backlash, with recent comments like, "it's a very scary time for young men in America" because "somebody could accuse you of something and you're automatically guilty."
 The NPR-Ipsos surveys suggest that's resonating with his base.

 "We have females that make false allegations and jumping on the 'me too' bandwagon," says Nate Jurewicz.
 "And it's ruined a lot of guys' lives."

 Earlier this month, Jurewicz, a self-described "Christian, conservative, Republican, deplorable Trump supporter," launched a #HimToo Facebook page that drew nearly 15,000 likes in the first two weeks.
-It's full of slogans like: "No man is safe!" and memes mocking the #MeToo movement, such as one cartoon—showing "Jill" accusing "Jack" of pushing her down the hill, 300 years ago.
+It's full of slogans like: "No man is safe!" and memes mocking the #MeToo movement, such as one cartoon— showing "Jill" accusing "Jack" of pushing her down the hill, 300 years ago.

-Our poll data suggests Americans are still somewhat confused about what the #HimToo actually means.
+Our poll data suggest Americans are still somewhat confused about what #HimToo actually means.
 (It's had several different uses in recent years.)
-But the survey indicates that men --and Republicans especially-- are paying attention.
+But the survey indicates that men — and Republicans especially — are paying attention.
 Jurewicz says the page is not meant to be partisan, but he concedes it is drawing an overwhelmingly conservative following.

 According to the NPR surveys, Americans are also divided on whether allegations of sexual misconduct would dissuade them from voting for a political candidate.
-64 percent of Democrats say allegations would be a deal-breaker, while 60 percent of Republicans say they'd still consider supporting the candidate.
+Sixty-four percent of Democrats say allegations would be a deal-breaker, while 60 percent of Republicans say they would still consider supporting the candidate.

 Jurewicz goes a step further, saying even allegations proven true would not in his mind automatically disqualify a political candidate.
 "No one's perfect.
 So if something happened years and years ago, does that mean we just write that person off forever?
 Let the people decide if they want to vote for that person or not."

-'Raising the bar too high'
+"Raising the bar too high"

-On the other end of the spectrum are those disappointed that the #MeToo still has so far left to go.
+On the other end of the spectrum are those disappointed that #MeToo still has so far left to go.

 Nearly a third of women and Democrats say they believe allegations of sexual assault are still ignored these days.
 That's up slightly from last year.

 "The way things are now, I think [allegations are] just going to get brushed off," he says.
-"It's sad to say but it's like they're raising the bar too high, like you've got to really prove your case.
-But honestly, that just gives the perpetrator the right to get away with stuff.
+"It's sad to say, but it's like they're raising the bar too high, like you've got to really prove your case.
+But honestly, that just gives the perpetrator the right to get away with stuff."

-Debra Katz, the attorney who represented Kavanaugh's accuser, Dr. Christine Blasey Ford, says she saw it first hand.
+Debra Katz, the attorney who represented Kavanaugh's accuser, Christine Blasey Ford, says she saw it first hand.
 All the talk about false accusations she says is just "red meat to Trump's base."

 "These talking points are being used to discredit women and to weaponize this issue of sexual harassment and sexual assault just simply for partisan gain," says Katz.
 "The president [is] deliberately muddying the facts to confuse people about what sexual harassment and sexual assault are by blaming victims, and in that way giving people a pass for engaging in the behavior," she says.
 "And it's dangerous."